-- 1. Retention periods begin after termination, expiration, disposal, etc. - 2.
-There is no limit for returns that are filed fraudulently, or were not filed but should have been filed.
-If the statute of limitations concerning a tax year is extended, the retention period for the supporting document should be extended accordingly. - 3.
-Event Technical Inspection Forms are Region specific (not a National form).
+1. Retention periods begin after termination, expiration, disposal, etc.

+2. There is no limit for returns that are filed fraudulently, or were not filed but should have been filed.
+If the statute of limitations concerning a tax year is extended, the retention period for the supporting document should be extended accordingly.

+3. Event Technical Inspection Forms are Region specific (may be based on a National template).